SergeWilfried/dunia-protocol-core/docs/protocol/access-control/README.md

 ### Governor ⚖️

-The Governor role is the most powerful role in Fei Protocol.
+The Governor role is the most powerful role in Cowrie Protocol.
 It grants and revokes all other roles in the platform.
 It manages a multitude of protocol parameters unique to each contract \(bonding curve targets, incentive formulas, oracle windows, and more\).

-Implementing Governor as a role and not a single contract grants Fei Protocol flexibility to appoint automated governance contracts or different tiers of governance with varying degrees of difficulty for execution criteria.
+Implementing Governor as a role and not a single contract grants Cowrie Protocol flexibility to appoint automated governance contracts or different tiers of governance with varying degrees of difficulty for execution criteria.

-While the role technically belongs to the Timelock, it is valuable to think of the [Fei DAO](../../governance/fei-dao.md) as the only Governor at launch, since the Fei DAO is the admin of the Timelock.
+While the role technically belongs to the Timelock, it is valuable to think of the [Cowrie DAO](../../governance/cowrie-dao.md) as the only Governor at launch, since the Cowrie DAO is the admin of the Timelock.

-{% page-ref page="../../governance/fei-dao.md" %}
+{% page-ref page="../../governance/cowrie-dao.md" %}

 ### Minter 💰

-Minters create \(mint\) [Fei USD](../fei-stablecoin/fei-fei-usd.md) and add it to any address.
+Minters create \(mint\) [Cowrie USD](../cowrie-stablecoin/cowrie-cowrie-usd.md) and add it to any address.
 Minting can be a reward for the actions of supporting the peg, or an issuance mechanism for funding PCV on a bonding curve.

 Minter Examples: